pedroleone/ose-srd/content/monstros/2-descricao-monstros/02-lista-D-F.md

     Volatile: Unpredictable temper; may turn on trainers or other people.

 # Furioso
-Berserker

 Fighters who enter a rage in battle.
-Theynever take prisoners.
+They never take prisoners.

 Armour Class 	7 [12]
 Hit Dice 	1+1* (5hp)
 Attacks 	1 × weapon (1d8 or by weapon)